 Third, a point of reflection for Muslims living in the West lies in the fact that we must continue our work in engaging with those around us and establish a confident identity for ourselves.
 An identity based on remaining true to the orthodox principles of Islam, which comprise compassion, tolerance and justice.
 We must enact these very principles in our daily lives and defend the rights of those around us, just like the Australians did today.

 Muslims are a part of the West, and today’s unequivocal show of solidarity and support should give strength to those that feel vulnerable to bigotry and hate.
 But this should be a starting point, and there is a collective responsibility for the common man, Muslim and non-Muslim, to reinforce this civic spirit, to understand each others’ values, to establish tolerance and justice, and to carry on with the spirit of today’s #illridewithyou phenomenon.
-Howard Zinn’s final words in his autobiography were: “The future is an endless succession of presents, and to live now as we think humans should live, in defiance of all that is bad around us, is itself a marvellous victory”.
+Howard Zinn’s final words in his autobiography were: enter site “The future is an endless succession of presents, and to live now as we think humans should live, in defiance of all that is bad around us, is itself a marvellous victory”.
 Today was one such victory.